hellerve/blog/wip/Pattern_Matching,_A_Thing_Of_The_Past.md

 in January of this year, I decided to give rereading the [Lambda Papers](http://library.readscheme.org/page1.html) a shot.
-To the uninitiated: in the latter half of the 1970s, Guy Steele and Gerald J. Sussman worked on Scheme.
+To the uninitiated: in the latter half of the 1970s, Guy Steele and Gerald J. Sussman were working on Scheme.
 This was an extremely productive time for both of them, and they published a series of now-famous papers collectively dubbed the “Lambda Papers”.
 They are mostly concerned with Scheme and how it compares to other languages of the time, and neat tricks that they discovered